Why Accessibility Matters: Legal scales in hands of Robots.

 HOW CAN WE RECONNECT?

-Within the bustling traffic of the internet – there’s nearly 5.38 billion indexed web pages.
-Most of which are inactive, outdated, and part of web history.
-The active 400 million websites -you can imagine- is a lot of content.
-Billions of content pages, products, services, government, news, social media, and more.
+Within the bustling traffic of the internet, there are nearly 5.38 billion indexed web pages, most of which are inactive and outdated.
+The active 400 million websites represent a vast amount of content, including billions of pages on products, services, government, news, social media, and more.
 Shockingly, approximately 90% of websites remain inaccessible to individuals with disabilities who rely on assistive technology.

 Web content accessibility isn’t a new concept.
 In 1994, Tim Berners-Lee first mentioned web accessibility in his keynote speech at the second international World Wide Web conference in Chicago.
-In 1999, the WCAG released 1.0 of their Web Content Accessibility Guidelines guidelines.
+In 1999, the WCAG released the first version of their Web Content Accessibility Guidelines.

-Now, twenty-five years later, we’ve ventured further away the original intent of the world wide web.
-We have an economic foundational dependence on an ecosystem that needs significant reform.
-Our lives increasingly revolve around the web.
-We rely on websites for essential services.
-We are intertwined in a system of business, politics, and personal data.
-Currently, there’s a rapidly growing relationship of human input, and collaboration with Artificial Intelligence.
+Now, twenty-five years later, we’ve strayed from the original intent of the World Wide Web.
+Our economic foundation depends on an ecosystem that needs significant reform.
+Our lives increasingly revolve around the web, relying on websites for essential services.
+We are intertwined in a system of business, politics, and personal data, with a rapidly growing relationship between human input and collaboration with Artificial Intelligence.

 So how did 90% -essentially stuff themselves into a tight jar of inaccessible pickles?